 The Lattissima one is simple and easy to operate the single-serve system.
 You can brew different single-serve coffee cup sizes at the touch of a button, depending on your coffee needs.
 Simply fill the milk jug and let the machine froth directly into your coffee drink for the perfect coffee and milk drink.
 Lattissima One fits perfectly in any kitchen thanks to its compact premium design.
 Besides, the chromed lever and subtle gloss and matte line patterns will give a modern touch to an otherwise dull kitchen counter.

 The Lattissima one features a removable milk tank, which is dishwasher safe, making it relatively easy to clean.
 It has a fast heat-up time of only 25 seconds for espressos and 40 seconds for milk beverages.
 This could save you some precious time when you’re in a rush.
 Each espresso machine comes with a Nespresso original capsule gift pack with a range of capsules with unique aroma profiles.
 With a folding drip tray for your machine, you can keep your brewing space clean.

-What we liked: The machine is powerful and has a quick heat up time.
+Why did it make our list?
+The machine is powerful and has a quick heat up time.

 Things to Consider

 There are several models to choose from when it comes to picking the best starter espresso machine.
 If you’re not sure which one is right for you, keep reading.
 Our buying guide contains information that experienced users in this field and newbies will find invaluable.